 If you need disability accommodations for an exam or other assignment, please see the instructor as soon as possible.
 Information regarding disabilities, including learning disabilities, will remain confidential.
 If you are not sure whether you need special accommodations, please contact the Accessibility Services Department.
 Information about location and contact numbers can be found here: https://sites.laverne.edu/disabled-student-services/.

-Participation: Attendance and punctuality are basic requirements for an effective discussion.
+Attendance and Participation: Attendance and punctuality are basic requirements for an effective discussion.
 Beyond that, each student’s frequency and quality of contribution to the class discussion will be assessed and reflected in the class participation score.
 Students who miss more than four classes will automatically suffer a deduction of one-third of a grade (e.g. a B+ becomes a B).
 Students who miss more than seven classes will suffer a full grade deduction (e.g. a B+ becomes a C+).
 Students who are in class but do not have the assigned reading IN HARD COPY will be considered absent.
 Multiple instances of tardiness will also result in a deduction of one-third of a grade.

 - Students who attend classes in person will receive full credit for attendance.
 Students who attend classes by Zoom with a valid medical excuse will receive full credit.
 Students who attend classes by Zoom without a valid medical excuse will receive 3/4 credit for attenance.